310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Tetora %}
 So do you, Sengoku-kun!
-They’re gonna be leading us, so we have to be polite.
+They’re gonna be leading us, so we gotta be polite.
 Karate starts with a bow and ends with a bow! ♪
 {% endbubble %}

 {% bubble Midori %}